Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 10. Lyon: the best light show

-While Lyon's Christmas market is worth the visit, the REAL treat is an event that takes place during the market but is separate from it: the Fête des Lumières, or the Festival of Lights.
+We're talking about Christmas markets, but in Lyon, the REAL treat is an event that takes place during the market but which is separate from it: the Fête des Lumières, the Festival of Lights.

 Lyon Lights FestivalEvolutions - Yann Nguema ©Ville de Lyon - Muriel Chaulet